-Sandra Keith Boynton (born April 3, 1953) is the author of many children's pictures books, and children's albums.
-Also used to be a greeting card writer.
+Sandra Keith Boynton (born April 3, 1953) is the author of many children's pictures books and children's albums.
+She also used to be a greeting card writer.

 Tropes featured in her works:

 - Banging Pots and Pans: The focus of the song "Pots and Pans".